Learning Speed Adaptation for Flight in Clutter: Experiments

 The first two setups are evaluated in a challenging environment as shown in Fig. \ref{fig:traj}, where obstacles of different densities, sizes, and appearances are unevenly distributed.
 The evaluation environment is never seen when training.
 In Fig. \ref{fig:statistics}, we report the statistical results of traversal velocity in success cases and the success rate which is defined as the proportion of trials that complete the entire track.
-A trial is judged to be 'terminal' with the same criteria as during training.
+A trial is judged to be ’terminal’ with the same criteria as during training.
 In Fig. \ref{fig:traj}, we visualize the trajectories and velocities at every moment of the proposed approach and the baselines.
-Since the trajectory generation backbone of EVA-planner cannot always effectively generate feasible trajectory in such a complex environment, it is not fair to include it in this statistical result, so we ignore the results of EVA-planner in Fig. \ref{fig:statistics}.
+Since the trajectory generation backbone of EVA-planner cannot always effectively generate feasible trajectory in such a complex environment, it is not fair to include it in this statistical result, so we ignore EVA-planner in Fig. \ref{fig:statistics}.

 The statistics show that as ${v}^{\dagger}$ is set higher, the success rate decreases, creating a sloping downward performance curve in Fig. \ref{fig:statistics}.
-Such performance curves capture the inherent performance of the integration of physical (e.g., sensors equipped) and algorithmic (e.g., the planning and control framework) systems.
-Although under the performance constraints of the system, by dynamically configuring the agility based on observations, the vehicle combines the exploitation of agility and safety guarantees.
-Specifically, it can be seen in Fig. \ref{fig:statistics} that the policy learned with both the reward stages achieves similar success rate as the lowest agility case where ${v}^{\dagger}=1.5$m/s, but also exhibits considerable traversal speeds to efficiently complete the track.
-In contrast, a relatively aggressive constant agility ${v}^{\dagger}=2$m/s can frequently lead to emergency stops or collisions in areas with dense obstacles or local occlusion, as shown in Fig. \ref{fig:v2}.
+Such performance curves capture the inherent performance of the integration of physical (e.g., sensors equipped) and algorithmic (e.g., the mapping, planning and control framework) systems.
+Although under the performance constraints of the system, by dynamically configuring the speed constriant, the vehicle combines the exploitation of agility and safety guarantees.
+It can be seen in Fig. \ref{fig:statistics} that the policy learned with both the reward stages achieves similar success rate as the lowest speed case where ${v}^{\dagger}=1.5$m/s, but also exhibits considerable traversal speeds to efficiently complete the track.
+In contrast, a relatively aggressive constant speed constraint ${v}^{\dagger}=2$m/s can frequently lead to emergency stops or collisions in areas with dense obstacles or local occlusion, as shown in Fig. \ref{fig:v2}.